Search the site:

 4. Customer Lifetime Value

-Customer Lifetime Value (CLV) is just as important as new customer acquisition.
+Customer Lifetime Value (LTV) is just as important as new customer acquisition.
 After all, ABM is not just about getting new clients.
 It is also about nurturing existing relationships with customers and determining their long-term value.

 5. Sales Rates